Tanmengxuan/grab_traffic_management/1_Model_Description/README.md

 How do we identify the clusters given the geohash information is explained in the [data preprocessing section](https://github.com/Tanmengxuan/grab_traffic_management/tree/master/2_Data_Analysis).

-In short, 8 different clusters of locations have been identified and a total of 8 ARNN models are used to model the travel patterns at their corresponding clusters.
+In short, 8 clusters of locations have been identified and a total of 8 ARNN models are used to model the travel patterns of locations in their corresponding clusters.
 Each ARNN will be tasked to learn the travel patterns of locations which belong to a certain cluster.

 <div>